Andre-D3V/odin-recipes/README.md

 # odin-recipes

-We will building a site of a recipe.
+We will building a site of a recipes.